 - 2 garlic cloves, minced (1/2 tablespoon minced)

 - 1/2 teaspoon crushed red pepper flakes (optional)

 - 2 tablespoons tomato paste

-- 1½ cups dried black eyed peas
+- 2 12-ounce packages frozen black eyed peas

-- 8 cups chicken or vegetable broth
+- 8 cups reduced-sodium chicken broth

-- Salt & pepper to taste
+- Salt & pepper, to taste

-- Saute carrots, celery and onion until the onions are slightly translucent – about 5 minutes.
+- In a large stockpot, heat olive oil to medium-high, and add onion, celery, carrot and bell pepper.
+Sauté until the onions are slightly translucent – about 5 minutes.

 - Add the tomato paste and stir to coat the vegetables.

-- Cover and bring liquid to a boil.
+- Add black eyed peas along with the remaining ingredients.
+Cover and bring liquid to a boil.

 - Adjust seasonings if necessary and remove bay leaves before serving.

 - Method: Stovetop

 - Cuisine: American

 - Serving Size:

 - Calories: 210